1. Home

 Free Halloween booklet

-The National Folklore Collection, which is managed at University College Dublin, has published a free booklet for Halloween containing old Irish tales, legends and customs.
+The National Folklore Collection, which is hosted by University College Dublin, has published a free booklet for Halloween containing old Irish tales, legends and customs.
 You can download it (pdf 950Kb) here: Dúchas - Halloween.

 The 'Little People'